 A breaker that trips immediately after it's reset is telling you that there's an electrical problem.
 Sure, sometimes the breaker itself is to blame, and in some cases, there may just be too large an electrical load operating on that circuit.
 But it's more likely that the breaker is tripping because there's a severe electrical problem.
 Keep pressing that breaker, and you're likely to cause a fire.
 So, the best advice in this situation is to call an electrician and let them know you are having a problem.

 Know your outlets

 When you look at a normal 120-volt outlet, there are two vertical slots and then a round hole centered below them.
 The left slot is slightly larger than the right.
 The left slot is called "neutral," the right slot is called "hot" and the hole below them is called "ground."
 If an appliance is working properly, all electricity that the appliance uses will flow from hot to neutral.

 Then there is the Ground Fault Circuit Interrupter (GFCI) – This is a type of outlet which constantly monitors electricity flowing in a circuit, to sense any loss of current, and is a safeguard to prevent people from electrical shock.

 A GFCI monitors the amount of current flowing from hot to neutral.
-If there is any imbalance, it trips the circuit immediately.
-This prevents you from a potential fatal accident and it also prevents your home from any electrical hazards that would potentially result in fire.
+If there is an imbalance, it trips the circuit immediately.
+This prevents you from a potentially fatal accident and it also prevents your home from any electrical hazards that would likely result in fire.
 It is very common to find GFCI outlets in kitchens, bathrooms, garages, unfinished basements, and anyplace within 6 feet of water.